BTTLab/stm32osc1ch_highspeed/README.md

 A DIY digital oscilloscope built around the STM32F207ZG and its three built-in ADCs.

-This is the third version of the oscilloscope project.
+This is part of YouTube video series.
 The previous version used all three ADCs in **Triple Regular Simultaneous Mode** to provide three independent channels at up to 2 MSPS per channel.

-This version takes a different approach: all three ADCs are used to sample the **same input signal** with precisely shifted sampling times.
+This (third) version takes a different approach: all three ADCs are used to sample the **same input signal** with precisely shifted sampling times.
 This is known as **Triple Interleaved Mode** and allows the three ADCs to effectively behave as a single ADC with a sampling rate of up to **6 MSPS**.

 The project also introduces **FFT-based waveform reconstruction**, which can be used to produce a smoother and more visually useful representation of high-frequency signals.